Intrinsic Dimension Estimation Using Wasserstein Distances: Miscellany

 where $\F$ is the class of functions on $M$ that are $1$-Lipschitz with respect to $d_M$.
-Note that, by translation invariance, we may take the radius of the Holder ball $\F$ to be $\Delta$.
+Note that, by translation invariance, we may take the radius of the H{\"o}lder ball $\F$ to be $\Delta$.
 By symmetrization and chaining,